SolarHive

 Indiana’s Reliance on Fossil Fuels

-We decided to work UN Sustainable Development Goal 7 of Affordable and Clean Energy for our final project.
+For our final project of INFO-H 541 Interaction Design Practice, we decided to tackle the UN Sustainable Development Goal 7 of Affordable and Clean Energy.

-We chose to tackle renewable energy access, especially solar energy, after discovering that it only makes up about 3% of Indiana's electricity generation (EIA, 2024).
+We chose to focus on renewable energy access, especially solar energy, after discovering that it only makes up about 3% of Indiana's electricity generation (EIA, 2024).

 Sources of electricity generation in Indiana (GWh, 2024)